 Funding your trading account will take about 14 business days to be approved.
 And the withdrawal request approval can take up to 20 business days.

 Is HitBTC Safe?

 HitBTC is a famous cryptocurrency exchange.
 It allows trading in more than 150 different cryptocurrencies, with new ones being continually added.
 The exchange does not allow fiat currency transfers from regular investors.
 However, what serves as a significant source of concern about HitBTC comes from the excess of negative user reviews about them on online forums.
-While some of these reviews may be fake, they are just so much; we can’t dismiss them.
+While some of these reviews may be fake, there is too much negative criticism that we can’t dismiss.
 For what its worth, it is still your decision to make at the end of the day.